keithvassallomt/parsec-aws-automation/README.md

 ![Function timeout](https://github.com/keithvassallomt/parsec-aws-automation/raw/master/images/functiontimeout.png)

-6. Click **Save** (top-right) to save the function.
+6. Click **Deploy** (top-right) to save the function.
 Next, we need to give our function permission to manage our EC2 resources.
 To do this, click on **Permissions** from the top, and click on the role that AWS automatically created for your function.

 ![Function role](https://github.com/keithvassallomt/parsec-aws-automation/raw/master/images/functionrole.png)